qiscus/QiscusCore-iOS/QiscusCore.framework/README.md

 ### Example

-You can download example how to use QiscusCore with advance usage from [QiscusCore Example](https://github.com/qiscus/QiscusCore-Example.git).
+You can download example how to use QiscusCore with advance usage from [Qiscus Chat SDK IOS Sample](https://github.com/qiscus/qiscus-chat-sdk-ios-sample.git).

 ### Security Disclosure

-If you believe you have identified a security vulnerability with QiscusCore, you should report it as soon as possible via email to contact.us@qiscus.com.
+If you believe you have identified a security vulnerability with QiscusCore, you should report it as soon as possible via email to juang@qiscus.co.
 Please do not post it to a public issue.

 ## FAQ